-As of the date of this Statement, the only entities that receive information pursuant to this exception are Bloomberg (daily disclosure of full portfolio holdings, provided next business day) for the purpose of performing attribution analysis and certain portfolio analytics; Charles River Systems, Inc. (daily disclosure of full portfolio holdings) for trade order management services (Harris Associates sleeve); Confluence Technologies, Inc. (quarterly, or more frequently as needed, disclosure of full portfolio holdings) for the purpose of performing certain functions related to quarterly Form N-PORT filings; Depository Trust & Clearing Corporation (as needed disclosure of transactions) for trade matching and confirmation services (Loomis Sayles sleeves); Donnelley Financial Solutions (quarterly, or more frequently as needed, disclosure of full portfolio holdings) for the purposes of performing certain functions related to the production of the Fund's semiannual financial statements, quarterly Form N-PORT filings and other related items: Ernst & Young LLP (annually, or more frequently as needed, disclosure of foreign equity securities) for the purpose of performing certain functions related to the production of the Fund's federal income and excise tax returns; ezeSoft (daily disclosure of full portfolio holdings) for the purpose of compliance and data review; FactSet (daily disclosure of full portfolio holdings, provided the next business day) for the purpose of performing attribution analysis and portfolio analytics; FundApps (daily disclosure of full portfolio holdings) for regulatory reporting services (Harris Associates sleeve); Gresham Technologies plc (daily disclosure of full portfolio holdings) for the purpose of performing certain electronic reconciliations of portfolio holdings (Harris Associates and Loomis Sayles sleeves); ICE Data Services (daily disclosure of full portfolio holdings) for the purpose of performing functions related to the liquidity classification of investments and facilitating reporting to Natixis Investment Managers, LLC as disclosed previously in this section; KPMG LLP and KPMG Global Services Private Limited (annually, or more frequently as needed, disclosure of full portfolio holdings) for the purpose of performing certain duties related to tax compliance services; NIM-os LLC (daily disclosure of full portfolio holdings) for hosting of portfolio accounting and trade order management systems, corporate actions and risk analysis (Loomis Sayles sleeves); Qontigo (daily disclosure of full portfolio holdings) for the purpose of compliance testing related to the Funds' use of derivatives; and Vestmark (daily disclosure of full portfolio holdings) for the purpose of performing certain electronic reconciliations.
-These entities may in turn disclose portfolio holdings information to its affiliates and third parties in connection with the provision of services to the Funds.
+As of the date of this Statement, the only entities that receive information pursuant to this exception are Confluence Technologies, Inc. (quarterly, or more frequently as needed, disclosure of full portfolio holdings) for the purpose of performing certain functions related to quarterly Form N-PORT filings; Donnelley Financial Solutions (quarterly, or more frequently as needed, disclosure of full portfolio holdings) for the purposes of performing certain functions related to the production of the Fund's semiannual financial statements, quarterly N-PORT filings and other related items; Ernst & Young LLP (annually, or more frequently as needed, disclosure of foreign equity securities) for the purpose of performing certain functions related to the production of the Fund's federal income and excise tax returns; FactSet (daily disclosure of full portfolio holdings, provided the next business day) for the purpose of performing attribution analysis and portfolio analytics; Financial Recovery Technologies (quarterly, disclosure of full portfolio holdings) for the purpose of class action monitoring; Gresham Technologies plc. (daily disclosure of full portfolio holdings) for the purpose of performing certain electronic reconciliations of portfolio holdings of the Fund; ICE Data Services (daily disclosure of full portfolio holdings, provided the next business day) for the purpose of performing functions related to the liquidity classification of investments and facilitating reporting to Natixis as disclosed previously in this section; KPMG LLP and KPMG Global Services Private Limited receive information (annually, or more frequently as needed, disclosure of full portfolio holdings) for the purpose of performing certain duties related to tax compliance services; STP Investment Services (daily disclosure of full holdings) for the purpose of performing middle and back-office services.

-Although the Trust may enter into written confidentiality agreements, in other circumstances, such as those described in (5) above, the obligation to keep information confidential may be based on common law, professional or statutory duties of confidentiality.
+These entities may in turn disclose portfolio holdings information to its affiliates and third parties in connection with the provision of services to the Fund.
+Although the Trust may enter into written confidentiality agreements, in other circumstances, such as those described in (4) above, the obligation to keep information confidential may be based on common law, professional or statutory duties of confidentiality.
 Common law, professional or statutory duties of confidentiality, including the duty not to trade on the information, may not be as clearly delineated and may be more difficult to enforce than contractual duties.
-The Funds' officers determine on a case-by-case basis whether it is appropriate for the Funds to rely on such common law, professional or statutory duties.
-The Board exercises oversight of the disclosure of portfolio holdings by, among other things, receiving and reviewing reports from the Funds' chief compliance officer regarding any material issues concerning the Funds' disclosure of portfolio holdings or from officers of the Funds in connection with proposed new exceptions or new disclosures pursuant to item (6) above.
-Notwithstanding the above, there is no assurance that the Funds' policies on the sharing of portfolio holdings information will protect the Funds from the potential misuse of holdings by individuals or firms in possession of that information.
+The Fund's officers determine on a case-by-case basis whether it is appropriate for the Fund to rely on such common law, professional or statutory duties.
+The Fund's Board exercises oversight of the disclosure of the Fund's portfolio holdings by, among other things, receiving and reviewing reports from the Fund's chief compliance officer regarding any material issues concerning the Fund's disclosure of portfolio holdings or from officers of the Fund in connection with proposed new exceptions or new disclosures pursuant to item (6) above.
+Notwithstanding the above, there is no assurance that the Fund's policies on the sharing of portfolio holdings information will protect the Fund from the potential misuse of holdings by individuals or firms in possession of that information.